VatsalJaganwala/flutter_logger_pro/README.md

 ## 🚀 **Quick Web Deployment**

-Ready to deploy your Flutter Web app with Logger Plus?
+Ready to deploy your Flutter Web app with Flutter Logger Pro?
 Here's how:

 ### Production Configuration